 On February 10, 2017, the Company sold the Terminal to Sprague and received \$19,794,000 from the sale after giving effect to escrows, a credit to Sprague for the cost of constructing a breasting dolphin adjacent to the Pier, and other customary closing costs.
 Pursuant to the Sale Agreement and related documentation, the Company is required, at its expense, to secure an approved remediation plan and to remediate contamination caused by a 1994 leak in a 25,000 barrel storage tank at the Terminal.
 See Note 7 to the condensed consolidated financial statements.
-At December 31, 2018, the total accrual for the cost of remediation was \$490,000.
-During 2019, remediation costs of \$20,000 were incurred which reduced the total accrual to \$470,000.
-Any subsequent increases or decreases to the expected cost of remediation will be recorded in the Company's consolidated income statement as income or expense from discontinued operations.
+At December 31, 2019, the total accrual for the cost of remediation was \$1,043,000.
+Through March 31, 2020, the Company incurred costs of \$51,000 which decreased the amount accrued to \$992,000.
+The Company anticipates that monitoring costs of approximately \$250,000 of the amount accrued will be paid in 2021 and beyond.
+Any subsequent increases or decreases to the expected cost of remediation will be recorded in the Company's condensed consolidated statements of income and shareholders' equity as a gain (loss) on sale of discontinued operations.

 The Sale Agreement also contains a cost sharing provision for the breasting dolphin whereby any variance from the initial estimate of \$1,040,000 will be borne equally by Sprague and the Company subject to certain limitations.
 In May 2018 the Company received notice from Sprague that Sprague had received bids for the breasting dolphin and that the cost was estimated at \$1,923,284.
 Sprague requested that the Company acknowledge that it was obligated to pay 50% of the cost in excess of \$1,040,000, or \$441,642.
 The Company replied that pursuant to the letter agreement between the Company and Sprague (the "Letter Agreement"), the Company's obligation cannot exceed \$104,000 assuming, among other things, that Sprague had been timely in securing bids for the breasting dolphin and the scope of the work as bid was consistent with the Letter Agreement.
-In April 2019, Sprague notified the Company that the project should be completed by mid-June and that construction change orders to date were within the amount of the contract contingency amount originally included in the estimate of \$1,923,284.
+In November 2019, the Company received a demand letter from Sprague asserting that they were owed \$427,000, which amount represents 50% of the actual costs incurred (\$1,894,000) in excess of \$1,040,000.
+Representatives of the Company and Sprague met to discuss the claim but were unable to come to an agreement.
 The Company continues to assert that its obligation cannot exceed \$104,000.